jackpal/SQLiteDataFrame/README.md

 ## Features

-- Creates TabularData DataFrames from SQL.
+- Creates TabularData DataFrames from SQL databases.
+  - Complete control over how data is read.
-- Writes TabularData DataFrames to SQL.
+- Writes TabularData DataFrames to SQL databases.
+  - Complete control over how data is written.
+  - Can be used to insert, update, or delete rows in existing SQL tables in addition to creating or replacing whole tables.
 - Uses the low level Sqlite3 API.
 Should be compatible with any sqlite wrapper library.
 - Works with:
   - A whole table.